-In this article I’ll be writing about Agile and the importance of transparency in Agile Software Development.
-This article is focused mostly around Scrum teams, but many points would apply to Lean and Kanban environments as well.
+In this article, I’ll be writing about Agile and the importance of transparency in Agile Software Development.
+This article is focused mostly on Scrum teams, but many points would apply to Lean and Kanban environments as well.

 Transparency is one of the core values of Agile.
 Transparency is critical to the success of organizations and groups adopting Agile.
-In Scrum we use burndown and/or burnup charts to report the progress of the team throughout the Sprint.
-In Scrum we also have “ceremonies” or meetings that help with transparency, which include the Daily Standup, Sprint Planning, Sprint Review, and Retrospective meetings.
+In Scrum, we use burndown and/or burnup charts to report the progress of the team throughout the Sprint.
+In Scrum, we also have “ceremonies” or meetings that help with transparency, which include the Daily Standup, Sprint Planning, Sprint Review, and Retrospective meetings.
 These all give the team and product owner a chance to raise issues and be honest about things like the team’s progress.
+We can also implement a 5 whys root cause analysis process in the agile team to identify the main problem solution.
 The meetings also give the team a chance to adapt and improve.

 Transparency in Agile Software Development cannot be overstated.

 In some organizations it is not easy to be transparent and open.
 There are lots of pressures to say what the business wants to hear.
 But I believe in the long-run a lack of transparency hurts an Agile team, the project, the organization, and ultimately the company.

 I've seen firsthand organizations that claim they want “openness” but then, I can say that true transparency is not easy.

 Transparency is critical to the success of Software Development using Agile Methodology and it is well worth the effort.

 Without full transparency there are lots of bad things that happen, including:

 - Lack of trust with the Product Owner